-- This Regulation should not apply to processing of personal data by a natural person in the course of a personal or household activity, and thus without a connection with a professional or commercial activity.
+- 15) This Regulation should not apply to processing of personal data by a natural person in the course of a personal or household activity, and thus without a connection with a professional or commercial activity.
 Personal and household activities include social networking and online activity undertaken within the context of such personal and household activities.

-However, this Regulation should (...) apply to controllers or processors which provide the means for processing personal data for such personal or domestic activities. - 16) The protection of individuals with regard to the processing of personal data by competent authorities for the purposes of prevention, investigation, detection or prosecution of criminal offences, and, for these purposes, the maintenance of public order, or the execution of criminal penalties and the free movement of such data, is subject of a specific legal instrument at Union level.
-Therefore, this Regulation should not apply to the processing activities for those purposes.
-However, data processed by public authorities under this Regulation when used for the purposes of prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties should be governed by the more specific legal instrument at Union level (Directive XX/YYY).
+However, this Regulation should (...) apply to controllers or processors which provide the means for processing personal data for such personal or domestic activities. - 16) The protection of individuals with regard to the processing of personal data by competent authorities for the purposes of prevention, investigation, detection or prosecution of criminal offences, the execution of criminal penalties or the safeguarding against and the prevention of threats to public security, and the free movement of such data, is subject of a specific legal instrument at Union level.